 A Fabric blockchain network (above) is comprised of peers (non-ordering nodes), each of which stores and manages copies of ledgers and smart contracts.
 In this example, the Fabric network N consists of peers P1, P2 and P3, each of which maintains its own instance of the distributed ledger L1.
 P1, P2 and P3 each invoke the same chaincode, S1, to access their respective copies of the distributed ledger.

 Peers are a flexible and redundant element that can be created, started, stopped, reconfigured and deleted.
 Peers expose a set of APIs that enable client applications to interact with the services that peers provide — the Fabric Gateway service in particular.

 Fabric implements smart contracts through a type of logic called chaincode — code that accesses the ledger — which is written using the chaincode APIs.
 In this topic, we use the term chaincode, but feel free to interpret chaincode as a smart contract if that concept is more familiar.
 To learn more about chaincode and smart contracts, check out the documentation on smart contracts and chaincode.

 Ledgers and Chaincode¶

-An example of a peer hosting multiple chaincodes.
+An example of a peer hosting multiple chaincodes (above).
 Each ledger can have many chaincodes which access it.
-In this example, we can see that peer P1 hosts ledgers L1 and L2, where L1 is accessed by chaincodes S1 and S2, and L2 is accessed by S1 and S3.
-We can see that S1 can access both L1 and L2.
+In this example, peer P1 hosts ledgers L1 and L2, where L1 is accessed by chaincodes S1 and S2, and L2 is accessed by S1 and S3.
+S1 can access both L1 and L2.